DivvyFi/divvyfi-site-TEST/README.md

-# divvyfi-site

-“Fractional Finance Made Simple”

-DivvyFi is a financial technology company on a mission to create more inclusive, accessible, shared, and fairly distributed ownership of real assets that aren’t accessible through traditional finance.

 The term DivvyFi is a fusion of two ideas:

 “Divvy” = to divide, share, or split something fairly (like splitting costs, profits, or investments).

 “Fi” = shorthand for finance, fintech, or financial innovation.
-Think Robinhood meets Airbnb for real assets fractional ownership.
-DivvyFi helps groups of trusted investors (close friends, family, and business partners)  pool capital, buy RWA (Real World Assets), and build wealth together.

 DivvyFi — Decentralized Real-World Asset Co-Ownership Platform